• Recipes

 Ingredients

-• 4 tablespoon maple syrup Or an alternative syrup such as agave/date/rice
+• 4 tablespoons maple syrup [or an alternative syrup such as agave/date/rice syrup]

 Instructions